conda-forge/conda-forge.github.io/src/maintainer/pinning_deps.rst

 Globally pinned packages are defined in the `conda_build_config.yaml <https://github.com/conda-forge/conda-forge-pinning-feedstock/blob/master/recipe/conda_build_config.yaml>`_ file located in the ``conda-forge-pinning`` feedstock.

 When a rerendering happens, conda-smithy will render the recipe using conda-build and output configuration files for each job and save them in a yaml file in ``.ci_support`` folder.
-For example there's a output configuration file for each OS, each python version, etc.
+For example, there's an output configuration file for each OS, each python version, etc.

 These output configuration files are stripped to options that are used in the build and therefore a change in the config files in ``.ci_support`` folder implies that there needs to be a new build.